waylonli/SEKA/benchmarks/README.md

 - **Negative amplitude behaviour** – If you do not wish to use a negative projection, omit the `--neg` flag entirely; passing the flag with `--amplify_neg 0.0` will attenuate the positive term.
 - **Cluster modules** – The example scripts assume CUDA modules named `cuda/12.x`; adapt to your HPC environment if necessary.

 That’s it!
-The commands above recreate the CounterFact, BiasBios, and PronChange numbers reported in *SEKA: Spectral Editing Key Amplification*.
+The commands above recreate the CounterFact, BiasBios, and PronChange numbers reported in the paper.